 Hawaii is one of the many US states that has been blessed with more than its fair share of natural beauty.
-From an expansive coastline to colorful flora and breath-taking landscape, it’s no wonder that the tropical paradise of Hawaii is a popular destination for travelers.
+From an expansive coastline to colorful flora and breath-taking landscape, it’s no wonder that this tropical paradise is a popular destination for travelers.
+The wonderful adventures in Hawaii are an added bonus!

 For those nature-loving travelers who like to get off the tourist path, seeking out some of Hawaii’s lesser known locations such as Haleakalā National Park is a must when visiting Maui.
-Thankfully, guest writer, Vanessa Chiasson from Turnipseed Travel, is taking us on a trip to explore this gorgeous Hawaiian destination.
+Thankfully, guest writer, Vanessa Chiasson from Turnipseed Travel, is taking us on a trip to explore this gorgeous Hawaiian destination and fun national park adventure.

 How to experience a Haleakala sunrise on your own